THE EXHIBIT

 EXHIBIT OPENING INTRODUCTION

 This video introduces the Black History Exhibits you will see as you explore the exhibit.
+(Play at any time)

 The below Black History Exhibit video player contains all 20 exhibit videos.